Proof of the geometric Langlands conjecture V: the multiplicity one theorem: Reduction to the case when G is almost simple and simply-connected

 \section{Reduction to the case when \texorpdfstring{$G$}{G} is almost simple and simply-connected}

-For a number of technical reasons,\footnote{One reason is not very serious: if $G$ has a center of positive dimension, the stack $\LS^{\on{irred}}_\cG$ is not smooth, which is a silly annoyance.
-The more serious reason is that when $g=2$ we will need to assume that $G$ has no factors of $A_1$ in its Dynkin diagram, see the preamble to \secref{ss:proof of GLC}.} in the main argument in the proof of GLC, we will need to assume that the group $G$ is almost simple and simply-connected.
+For a number of technical reasons\footnote{One reason is not very serious: if $G$ has a center of positive dimension, the stack $\LS^{\on{irred}}_\cG$ is not smooth, which is a silly annoyance.
+The more serious reason is that when $g=2$ we will need to assume that $G$ has no factors of $A_1$ in its Dynkin diagram, see the preamble to \secref{ss:proof of GLC}.}, in the main argument in the proof of GLC, we will need to assume that the group $G$ is almost simple (by which we mean simple modulo a finite center) and simply-connected.
 In this section we will perform a reduction to this case.

 \ssec{Compatibility between Langlands functors}

 \sssec{}